The Bends (album): Recording

 EMI gave Radiohead nine weeks to record the album, planning to release it in October 1994.
 Work began at RAK Studios in London in February 1994.
 Yorke would arrive at the studio early and work alone at the piano; according to Leckie, "New songs were pouring out of him."
 The band praised Leckie for demystifying the studio environment.
 The guitarist Jonny Greenwood said: "He didn't treat us like he had some kind of witchcraft that only he understands.
 There's no mystery to it, which is so refreshing."
-The sessions saw Radiohead's first collaboration with their future producer Nigel Godrich, who engineered the RAK sessions.
-When Leckie left the studio to attend a social engagement, Godrich and the band stayed to record B-sides.
-One song produced by Godrich, "Black Star", was included on the album.

-While Pablo Honey was mostly written by Yorke, The Bends saw greater collaboration.
-Previously, all three guitarists had often played identical parts, creating a "dense, fuzzy wall"; their Bends roles were more divided, with Yorke generally playing rhythm, Greenwood lead and Ed O'Brien providing effects. "(Nice Dream)" began as a simple four-chord song by Yorke, but was expanded with extra parts by O'Brien and Greenwood.
+Whereas Pablo Honey was mostly written by Yorke, The Bends saw greater collaboration.
+Previously, all three guitarists had often played identical parts, creating a "dense, fuzzy wall" of sound.
+Their Bends roles were more divided, with Yorke generally playing rhythm, Greenwood lead and O'Brien providing effects.
+O'Brien described the Boss DD-5, a delay pedal, as important to the album's sound.
+The band also created more restrained arrangements; in O'Brien's words: "We were very aware of something on The Bends that we weren't aware of on Pablo Honey...
+If it sounded really great with Thom playing acoustic with Phil and [Colin], what was the point in trying to add something more?"

+"Planet Telex" began with a drum loop taken from another song, the B-side "Killer Cars", and was written and recorded in a single evening at RAK. "(Nice Dream)" began as a simple four-chord song by Yorke, and was expanded with extra parts by O'Brien and Greenwood.
 Much of "Just" was written by Greenwood, who, according to Yorke, "was trying to get as many chords as he could into a song".
-The band also created more restrained arrangements; in O'Brien's words, "We were very aware of something on The Bends that we weren't aware of on Pablo Honey… If it sounded really great with Thom playing acoustic with Phil and [bassist Colin Greenwood], what was the point in trying to add something more?"

-"Planet Telex" began with a drum loop taken from another song, the B-side "Killer Cars", and was written and recorded in a single evening at RAK.
-Not satisfied with the versions of "My Iron Lung" recorded at RAK, Radiohead used a live performance from the London Astoria for the album, with Yorke's vocals replaced and the audience removed.
-Radiohead made several efforts to record "Fake Plastic Trees"; O'Brien likened one version to the Guns N' Roses song "November Rain", saying it was "pompous and bombastic ... just the worst".
+Not satisfied with the versions of "My Iron Lung" recorded at RAK, Radiohead used a live recording from the London Astoria, with Yorke's vocals replaced and the audience removed.

+Radiohead made several efforts to record "Fake Plastic Trees".
+O'Brien likened one version to the Guns N' Roses song "November Rain", saying it was "pompous and bombastic ... just the worst".
 Eventually, Leckie recorded Yorke playing "Fake Plastic Trees" alone, which the rest of the band used to build the final song.
-"High and Dry" preceded the Bends sessions; it was recorded in 1993 at Courtyard Studios by Radiohead's live sound engineer, Jim Warren.
+"High and Dry" was recorded the previous year at Courtyard Studios, Oxfordshire, by Radiohead's live sound engineer, Jim Warren.
 Yorke later said it was a "very bad" song that EMI had pressured him into releasing.